extremenetworks/Integrations/CheckPoint/dips/README.md

                 <field  name="product">
 ```
 * filter_out_by_connection should be true
-* Reboot is required to start the log exporter package
+* Reboot is required to start the log exporter package.

 ### IPS Inspection configuration
-* Clone an Threat profile (For example optimized to Extreme Networks).
+* Clone an Threat Profile (For example optimized to Extreme Networks).
 ![Create Profile](CreateProfile.png "Create Profile")
 * Example of Profile configuration.
 ![General Policy](ProfileGeneral.png "General Policy")